 1. Best Restaurants in Cusco: Chia Vegan Kitchen

 Address: Tecsecocha 466, Cusco 08002, Peru | Phone: +51 84 599055 | Hours: 10 AM-10 PM daily | Cuisine: Healthy, Vegan | Price Point: $9-12 per entree

 A vegan restaurant may not sound like typical Peruvian food, but did you know that Peru alone has over 4,000 varieties of potato?
 And that delicious and healthy quinoa many people switch out higher-carb foods for is a Peruvian staple as well.
-And for the #3 restaurant on TripAdvisor for Cusco, it certainly is worth a visit.
+And for a top restaurant on TripAdvisor for Cusco, it certainly is worth a visit.

 You won’t find a bad meal at this restaurant, including their biggest seller- the veggie grill.
 Loaded with veggies, vegan sausage, and potatoes, it is large enough to split between two people.
 Also, if you are hoping to save a few soles, opt for the lunch menu, where you get soup, salad, a choice between two main courses, and a dessert for only 15 soles ($4.50) per person!